FAQ — Working Together

 What kind of work do you offer?

-I offer transformative, somatic, trauma-informed coaching for professionals who are experiencing burnout, emotional disconnection, emptiness, or a loss of direction.
+I offer transformative, trauma-informed coaching for professionals who are experiencing burnout, emotional disconnection, emptiness, or a loss of direction.

-This work supports senior professionals who are outwardly functioning but inwardly struggling — often after years of responsibility, performance, and self-suppression.
+This work supports senior professionals who are outwardly functioning but inwardly struggling, often after years of responsibility, performance and self-suppression.

-My approach is reflective, embodied, and relational.
+My approach is reflective, embodied and relational.
 It focuses on:

 - present-day patterns